David Thornburgh

+Awards

 Thornburgh has received numerous awards, including an Eisenhower Fellowship in 2000 and was a finalist for the White House Fellowship in 1992.
 In 1991 he was chosen by the "Philadelphia Business Journal" as one of '40 Business Leaders Under 40'.
+In 2006 he was honored as one of the 101 most trusted and civic “connectors” in the Philadelphia area by LEADERSHIP Philadelphia.

+He was awarded Doctor of Public Policy by Dickinson College in 2024.

+Personal life

 He and his wife Rebecca McKillip Thornburgh, a Wharton-MBA turned children's book author/illustrator, have lived in the Chestnut Hill section of Philadelphia since 1996.
-Their two daughters, Blair and Alice, now in their twenties, were born and raised there and attended and graduated from Germantown Friends School.
-Lifelong musicians, Rebecca and David performed for nearly 20 years in an alt-country band called Reckless Amateurs, and David also played pedal steel guitar with The Miners, an original alt-country band.
+Their two daughters, Blair and Alice, were born and raised there and attended and graduated from Germantown Friends School.
+Lifelong musicians, Rebecca and David performed for nearly 20 years in an alt-country band called Reckless Amateurs.
 He is a lifelong scuba diver.